 I order the Margarita.
 I’ve never been asked for my preference for the salted rim.
 I go with the suggestion of French lemon salt.
 It’s the most delicious Margarita I have ever tasted and I’ve had plenty!

-The old-world charm in the Hemingway Bar invites you to sit back, relax, and stay a couple of hours.
+The old-world charm in the Hemingway Bar Paris invites you to sit back, relax in your leather armchair, and stay a couple of hours.
 The elegant drinks arrive, a pink rose in full bloom adorning each glass.
 Our smiles are wide.
 We dive into deep conversation sipping our deluxe cocktails and nibbling on the ever-replenished bar snacks.

 Are You An Ernest Hemingway Fan?